Aubret/Aubret.github.io/index.md

 My objective is to understand the fundamental learning mechanisms that underpin the development of high-level visual representations and behaviors in humans and machines.
 My approach is to construct bio-inspired models based on powerful machine learning approaches; this includes self-supervised representation learning, intrinsic motivation, hierarchical reinforcement learning.
-I currently work as a postdoctoral researcher at the Frankfurt Institute for Advanced Studies (FIAS).
+I currently work as a postdoctoral researcher at Institut Pascal.

 Feel free to reach out if you wish to talk !

  Below is my list of papers:

+**News** :star: :star: :star: Happy to announce that our paper "Temporal Slowness in Central Vision drives Semantic Object Learning" has been accepted for publication at ICLR 2026 ! :star: :star: :star:

 ### Postdoc, Frankfurt Institute for Advanced Studies: Toddler-inspired object representation learning

+López, F. M., Lenz, M., Fedozzi, M. G., Aubret, A., & Triesch, J. (2025, September).
+MIMo grows!
+Simulating body and sensory development in a multimodal infant model.
+In 2025 IEEE International Conference on Development and Learning (ICDL) (pp. 1-6).
+IEEE. [paper](https://arxiv.org/pdf/2509.09805)

+Zhengyang Yu, Aubret, Arthur, Chen Yu, and Jochen Triesch.
+Simulated Cortical Magnification Supports Self-Supervised Object Learning.
+In 2026 IEEE International Conference on Development and Learning.
+IEEE. [paper](https://arxiv.org/pdf/2509.15751)

 Aubret, Arthur and Jochen Triesch.
 Do vision models perceive objects like toddlers ?
 In ICLR Blogposts 2025. [temporary link](https://aubret.github.io/2025/blog/toddlers-vs-vismodels/)